S. S. Rajamouli: 2009–2014: Critical acclaim and recognition

 Rajamouli's next venture was the fantasy-action film Magadheera (2009), starring Ram Charan and Kajal Aggarwal.
-Made on a budget of ₹35–44 crore (US$7–10 million), it was the most expensive Telugu film at the time.
+Made on a budget of ₹350–440 million (US$7–10 million), it was the most expensive Telugu film at the time.
 (Note: Budget estimates of Magadheera vary.
-Independent estimates include ₹35 crore by The Times of India, ₹42 crore by Mint, and ₹44 crore by News18.)
+Independent estimates include ₹350 million by The Times of India, ₹420 million by Mint, and ₹440 million by News18.)
 It was the first Telugu film to list a "visual effects producer" in its credits.
 Magadheera became one of the biggest commercial successes in Telugu cinema and was the highest-grossing Telugu film at the end of its theatrical run.
 For Magadheera, Rajamouli won the Nandi Award for Best Director and Filmfare Award for Best Director – Telugu.
 The film also won the National Award for Best Choreography and Best Special Effects at the 57th National Film Awards and a total of six Filmfare Awards South and nine Nandi Awards.
 The film's success catapulted both the leads into stardom.

 Magadheera was dubbed into Tamil as Maaveeran and into Malayalam as Dheera: The Warrior and was released on 27 May 2011.
 Both the dubbed versions were successful and earned a good fan base for Ram Charan in Tamil Nadu and Kerala.
 The Japanese-dubbed version of the film released in August 2018 and became one of the highest-grossing Indian films ever at the Japanese box office.

 In 2010 he directed the action comedy film Maryada Ramanna starring Sunil and Saloni.
 Rajamouli watched the 1923 silent comedy film Our Hospitality and liked it immensely.
 He wanted to re-tell the same story in his own way.
 He tried to contact the original creators but found out that the original writers of the film were long dead and that the film's copyright had expired as it had been over 75 years since the film's release.
 His cousin S. S. Kanchi and him then adapted that story with a Rayalaseema backdrop focusing on the factional violence and hospitality that co-existed in the region.
 Regarding his decision to make a small film like Maryada Ramanna he remarked, "I decided that my next project would be Maryada Ramanna during Magadheera shooting itself because Magadheera is a one and half year project that demands lot of physical labour and mental strain.
 I didn't want to commit another physically exhausting film immediately after Magadheera."

 Maryada Ramanna opened to favourable reviews from critics.
 It became one of the highest grossing Telugu films of 2010.
 It received four Nandi Awards, including Best Popular Feature Film.
 Maryada Ramanna was remade in Hindi as Son of Sardaar and into other languages like Kannada, Bengali, Tamil, and Malayalam.
 In 2012 Rajamouli stated in an interview with Maa TV that Maryada Ramanna was his personal favourite among all the films he had directed.